gertingold/tools4scicomp/manuscript/numpy.rst

           [2.]]), array([[0.  , 0.25, 0.5 , 0.75, 1.  ]])]

 The function ``ogrid`` returns two two-dimensional arrays where one dimension is of length 1.
-:numref:`bessel` shows an application to Bessel functions obtained by means of the following code::
+:numref:`besselj` shows an application to Bessel functions obtained by means of the following code::

    >>> from scipy.special import jv